 Still your mind and stretch your body.
-Instructor Stacey Singleton will join us for yoga at the Claremont Branch on Tuesday, November 1st, Tuesday, November 15th and Tuesday, November 22nd at 2pm.
+Instructor Stacey Singleton returns for a special three-part yoga series, Tuesdays, January 3rd, 10th and 17th at 2pm.

-This brief series of yoga classes is for students age 15 and up.
-Bring a mat or use one purchased with a generous donation by the Friends of the Berkeley Public Library.
+For students age 15 and up.
+Bring a mat or use one of ours, purchased with a generous donation by the Friends of the Berkeley Public Library.

 Space for this program is limited.
-Please call the Claremont Branch for more information and to claim your space in this series, 510-981-6280.
+Please call the Claremont Branch for more information and to claim your space, 510-981-6280.

 Berkeley Stories is a monthly series featuring the extraordinary ordinary people all around us.
 The people that make Berkeley the unique place it is, and whose hands have touched our lives in unseen ways.

 This Month, meet Jaco Roesch.
 By bicycle the world is his Route 66—to China and beyond.
 Berkeley is his home.
 (Or is it Jupiter?)

 BHS.
 UCLA.
 Music.
 Couch-surfer.
 Wild camper.
 Laborer.
 Teacher.
 Spain.
 Morocco.
 Turkey.
 Uzbekistan.
 China.
 Tibetan Plateau.
 Thailand.
 New Guinea.
 But always back to Berkeley.

 Let’s hear his story.